AWS News Blog

 The Runtime API is the future of how we’ll support new languages in Lambda.
 For example, this is how we built support for the Ruby language.

-You can use runtimes and layers in all regions where Lambda is available, via the console or the AWS Command Line Interface (CLI).
+You can use runtimes and layers in all regions where Lambda is available, via the console or the AWS Command Line Interface (AWS CLI).
 You can also use the AWS Serverless Application Model (SAM) and the SAM CLI to test, deploy and manage serverless applications using these new features.
 You can find more details on using the SAM CLI with layers in the AWS SAM developer guide.

 There is no additional cost for using runtimes and layers.
 The storage of your layers takes part in the AWS Lambda Function storage per region limit.